dhanasekars/python-microservices/README.md

-# A web API project
+# A CRUD Web microservices app using FastAPI

 - The project can be used as an example to learn how to build a web API using FastAPI and PostgreSQL.
 - To learn how to write unit and integration tests for a web API.